Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Experimental Results

-To determine how accurate the algorithm is at determining the anomaly present in an RWA, we compare its output to the labels in the TAS dataset.
-Although the algorithm can determine several anomalies at once, assigning a binary label to each one, time-series in the dataset can only have one anomaly at most.
-We consider the five possible actual statuses (1 nominal + 4 anomalous), according to the label, and determine in what percentage of the data points with that status the algorithm detected each anomaly.
+To determine the algorithm's accuracy at determining the anomaly present in an RWA, we compare its output to the labels in the TAS dataset.
+Although the algorithm can determine several anomalies at once, time-series in the dataset only have one anomaly at most.
+We consider the five possible labeled statuses (nominal + 4 anomalies) and determine, for each, how likely each anomaly is to be detected by the algorithm.

 The classification step involves training an SVM, done by splitting the dataset into a training set (20\% of the datapoints) and a validation set (80\% of the datapoints).
 Since this introduces some randomness in the process, we run the training and validation 30 times and show the minimum, mean, and maximum values to verify the stability of the classification.
 The results are shown in Figure~\ref{fig:accuracy}.